Thursday, November 10, 2022

 First, and this is important, note the Type.
 It is Zabbix agent (active), not the default "Zabbix agent".
 This is because a log file check requires an active agent, and will not work if Zabbix is configured as a passive agent.
 There are plenty of documents and blogs on the web that discuss the difference between Active and Passive.

 A passive agent configuration means Zabbix will open the TCP connection and fetch back the measurements it wants on port 10050.
-An active agent, means that the monitored node will take the responsibility of opening the connection to the Zabbix server, on port 10051.
+An active agent, means that the monitored node will take the responsibility of initiating the connection to the Zabbix server, on port 10051.
 So passive is "over and back" (server to target and back to server), while active is "over" (target to server).
 There are firewall repercussions for sure, as the traffic flow is different source to destination, and the two approaches use different ports.

 Note that the 2nd parameter on the key, is the search string in the log.
 This can be a regular expression if you want to grab only a portion of the full line.
 If you use a regular expression, you can put it in tickmarks.
 I imagine a lot of people don't get this 2nd parameter correct which leads to troubleshooting.
 And, I think many people don't realize that you don't need to be putting in carets and such, to get what you need.
 For instance, I initially had "^.*IPtables Input Dropped.*$" in this field, when I realized later I only needed "IPtables Input Dropped".
 You only need to be slicing and dicing with complex regular expressions, if you want the output to be trimmed up.